Grim-/Outward-Item-Overrider/README.md

 An attempt at providing a simple method of Modifying Item Stats (Weapons, Armour, Bags) in Outward via JSON files.

-It is in the early stages, so currently it only supports Weapon stats but with plans to support most Item types.
+It is in the early stages, so currently it only supports Weapon stats but there are plans to support most Items.